 Cupcake Christmas tree

-From one sweet tree to another, this Christmas tree is made entirely out of cupcakes.
-Crafted carefully and intentionally, these green frosted cupcakes are adhered to a plastic foam cone using toothpicks.
+A Christmas tree made of cupcakes?
+Sign us up.
+Teaspoon Living’s centerpiece is constructed of green frosted cupcakes adhered to a plastic foam cone using toothpicks.
 Add a few metallic-wrapped chocolates for a realistic and sugary appearance.

 Scrumptious’ gorgeous centerpiece is made with rosemary strung along a wire or bendy vine.
 Place your wreath on a platter smack dab in the middle of your table for a centerpiece that no one will ever forget.

 Cinnamon bun wreath

 All we want for Christmas this year is for Santa to deliver a wreath made entirely of cinnamon rolls.
 But if Santa doesn’t pull through, we’ll settle for making the wreath ourselves.

 Puff pastry Christmas trees

 It’s quite possible these quaint little trees are the cutest edible Christmas centerpieces ever.
 And who can say no to delicious puff pastry?

 Can you imagine how big a child’s eyes will get when they sit down to breakfast on Christmas morning and this adorable bad boy is on the table?
 Totally worth the effort.

 Originally published December 2013.
 Updated December 2016.

 Before you go, check out our slideshow below.